-Content of Examination Criteria for Satisfactory Examination Knowledge of the precautions to be taken Procedures for monitoring shipboard 1 1 operations and ensuring compliance with environment.
-MARPOL requirements are fully observed.
+Content of Examination Criteria for Satisfactory Examination to prevent pollution of the marine Procedures for monitoring shipboard operations and ensuring compliance with MARPOL requirements are fully observed.
 Anti-pollution procedures and all associated equipment.

-Competence (ii): Monitor compliance with legislative requirements
+Competence (ii) : Monitor compliance with legislative requirements